Last updated on December 22, 2022

 What makes Maelstrom Wanderer so great is that it’s the absolute pinnacle of “Temur Good Stuff” as we know it.
 It’s easy to build, fun to play, and provides a high level of power despite a simple game plan.
 It’s everything you want in a Temur commander.

-In 3rd place is Xyris, the Writhing Storm, one of the more unique commanders on our list and one that supports a wheel-based strategy to win.
+Xyris, the Writhing Storm is one of the more unique commanders on the list, and one that supports a wheel-based strategy to win.
 In case you’re unaware, “wheels” in Magic are spells that cause players to discard their hand and draw new cards.
 It gets its name from the original wheel, Wheel of Fortune.

 Since your strategy revolves around creature advantage generated by your opponents’ drawing cards, you want to include as many other affects that continuously support this strategy as possible.
 Cards like Teferi’s Puzzle Box, Magus of the Wheel, Font of Mythos, and Howling Mine are all great options to include.